-12.23 Provider Relations Representatives
+12.25 Provider Experience Consultants

-Amerigroup will designate a Provider Relations representative to support each contracted nursing facility with coverage questions, payment and billing support, education and training needs, and overall contract management.
-Questions and inquiries can be directed to the assigned Provider Relations representative by calling 1-800-454-3730 or using the individual contact information provided to each nursing facility by their designated Amerigroup representative.
+Amerigroup will designate a Provider Experience consultant to support each contracted nursing facility with coverage questions, payment and billing support, education and training needs, and overall contract management.
+Questions and inquiries can be directed to the assigned Provider Experience consultant by calling 800-454-3730, referencing the Provider Experience Consultants by Facility list at https://provider.amerigroup.com/TX > Resources > STAR+PLUS > Nursing Facility Resources or using the individual contact information provided to each nursing facility by their designated Amerigroup representative.